TheComputerizer/The-Impossible-Library/README.md

 # The-Impossible-Library
-This is the 1.19.2 Forge branch
+This is the 1.20.1 Forge branch (THIS BRANCH IS WIP AND HAS NOT BEEN RELEASED YET)

 This mod was made to offer mod devs methods for doing things that are typically thought of as impossible, hacky, tedious, or maybe even require a 3rd party java library.